Missing mother found dead inside 16-foot-long python after it swallowed her whole in Indonesia

 Farida was found fully clothed inside the snake.

-Graphic video published by TMZ appeared to show the snake being cut open in a wooded area while more footage posted by the Daily Mail appeared showed the woman's body being carried in a blanket past distressed villagers.
+Graphic video published by TMZ appeared to show the snake being cut open in a wooded area while more footage posted by the Daily Mail appeared to show the woman's body being carried in a blanket past distressed villagers.

 Other similar incidents in recent years